 The Clark Honors College at the University of Oregon teaches a liberal arts curriculum within the broader research university.
 During our external review, we realized that our core education curriculum needed ...

 Facilitating Departmental, Programmatic, and Curricular Change through Traveling Workshops

-Mitchell Awalt, Carleton College; David Blockstein, Association for Environmental Studies and Sciences; Diane Doser, University of Texas at El Paso; Anne Egger, Central Washington University; Heather Macdonald, College of William and Mary; Cathy Manduca, Carleton College; Dallas D. Rhodes, Humboldt State University; Catherine Riihimaki, Princeton University
+Mitchell Awalt, Carleton College; David Blockstein, Bard College; Diane Doser, University of Texas at El Paso; Anne Egger, Central Washington University; Heather Macdonald, College of William and Mary; Cathy Manduca, Carleton College; Dallas D. Rhodes, Retired; Catherine Riihimaki, Princeton University

 Academic departments and programs in higher education face challenges in adapting to shifting institutional priorities, fluctuating budgets, evolving research landscapes, and changing employment prospects for ...